MiguelPartosa/Learning-Derivatives-with-Python/README.md

 A repository for notes in learning calculus for machine learning.

 ## Goals
 -   Learn calculus needed for machine learning
 -   Notes with examples in python
+-   Along with calc, topics that are related to machine learning will be included when necessary.

 ## By the end